eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

   - focus on work meetings
   - always assumed it was because meetings are pointless
   - can't meditate
+  - never thought focus was a problem
+      - because ive structured my life so that i largely don't need it
 - underachiever
   - dropped out of college
   - grandiose projects